• Skip to primary navigation

 Around 10 AM, Uber to La Sabana Park.
 Walk the trails, see the lake and enjoy the nice weather.
 Also visit the Museum of Costa Rican Art to see the exhibits and old airport.

 For dinner, we recommend Restaurante Tiquicia for beautiful city views.
-And hopefully you can visit on one of the days they have the dinner shows.
+Hopefully you can visit on Thursday when they have their dinner show.

 For More Days